Scarlet – 5 years ago

 I smiled coyly.

-“Do men think that actually works on women?”
-I said softly.
+“Do men think that line actually works on women?”
+I said softer than usual.
 It had the desired effect and he stepped closer so he could hear better.
 Drawing them in was so easy it was almost pathetic.
 But this man was one of a kind and if this was the only conversation I’d ever have with him, I’d damn well make it a good one.

 He chuckled softly and it tickled my skin as if he touched me.
 The hair on my arms stood at attention and I sucked in a breath.